Police: 4 people charged after 2 goats found killed

 SPOTSYLVANIA, Va.
-(AP) - Authorities in Virginia say that four people have been charged after two goats were attacked by dogs, a bat with a spikes and what appeared to be a machete.
+(AP) - Four people have been charged after two goats were fatally attacked by dogs and someone wielding a spiked bat and what appeared to be a machete, authorities in Virginia said.

-The Free Lance-Star reported Monday that the charges were filed in Spotsylvania County.
+The charges were filed in Spotsylvania County, The Free Lance-Star reported Monday.

 Sheriff’s Capt.
 Liz Scott said the investigation began after someone called to report that people were attacking the goats.